Yarr/Yarr/docs/index.md

 * ITkPixV2 (RD53C)
 * ABC/HCC STAR

-There is very preliminary support for Star chips (strips).

 ## Support

 Support for YARR can be found in the [YARR Matter Most channel.](https://mattermost.web.cern.ch/yarr/ "YARR MatterMost")